aws-user-forever/CTJGP-DevOps-Essentials/README.md

 #### =============================END of LAB-04=============================
 ---
-## Lab-5: Configuring Docker Machine as Jenkins Slave, build and deploy code in Docker Host as a container
+## Lab-5: Configuring Docker Machine as Jenkins Agent, build and deploy code in Docker Host as a container

 **Objective:**
-In this lab, you will set up a Docker container as a Jenkins slave, build a Docker image for a Java web application, and deploy it in a Docker container.
+In this lab, you will set up a Docker container as a Jenkins Agent, build a Docker image for a Java web application, and deploy it in a Docker container.

 ![image](https://github.com/janjiralakirankumar/DevOpsEssentials/assets/137407373/9139c0b6-2571-4606-84d0-22dac79d479e)